-The study conducted in Riyadh consisted of a 47% male sample, and 46.5% of the participants were older than 70 years.
+The study in Riyadh consisted of a 47% male sample, and 46.5% of the participants were older than 70.
 The sample should give a fair representation of fall accidents among males and females in Riyadh and their connection between health and environmental conditions.
-Let’s look at the results of the study to determine if there is any correlation between falls and the elderly and whether certain factors affect the number of fall accidents annually.
+Let’s look at the study results to determine if there is any correlation between falls and the elderly and whether certain factors affect the number of fall accidents annually.

 The Risk of Fall Increases with Age

-The study reported that age had a strong correlation with fall accidents among the elderly in the country.
+The study reported that age strongly correlated with fall accidents among the elderly in the country.

-The study also explored the risk of suffering a fall among the elderly, and the findings suggested that it too increased with advancing age.
+The study also explored the risk of falling among the elderly, and the findings suggested that it also increased with advancing age.
 Participants aged 60 to 69, 70 to 79, 80 to 89, and 90 and above had a 67.9%, 81%, 93%, and 100% risk of suffering a fall, respectively.

 Gait and Fall Injuries

 A gait is a limb pattern movement or stride during locomotion.
 The study explores the incidence of falls among the elderly, depending on health conditions such as gait.

 The data obtained from the study revealed that 44% of the elderly participants had a history of falls with a normal gait.
 The incidence of falls significantly increases as the conditions of gait start to deteriorate with old age.
 The findings report that 71% of the participants had a history of falls with a weak gait, while approximately 83% had fall incidences with an impaired rate.